 You may designate one or more persons or entities as beneficiary of your Roth IRA.
 This designation can only be made on a form provided by or acceptable to us, and it will only be effective when it is filed with us during your lifetime.
 Each beneficiary designation you file with us will cancel all previous designations.
 The consent of your beneficiaries will not be required for you to revoke a beneficiary designation.
-If you have designated both primary and contingent beneficiaries and no primary beneficiary survives you, the contingent beneficiaries will acquire the designated share of your Roth IRA.
+If you have designated both primary and contingent beneficiaries will acquire the designated share of your Roth IRA.
 If you do not designate a beneficiary or if all of your primary and contingent beneficiaries predecease you, your estate will be the beneficiary.